 Radixsort, HeapSort and MergeSort need extra memory, and QuickSort needs extra heapsize.

-Apart from the measuring the time, the number of plots and the number of comparisons are registered.
+Apart from the measuring of time, the number of plots and comparisons are registered.
 This gives you an idea of how the efficiency of the methods will vary with the conditions.
 In my C-implementation the plot is 'slow' because I have to go through a gotoxy() and a printf().
-That means that selectsort is a clear winner.
-But if the comparison is slow and the plot is fast, it will be a loser.
-That is demonstrated in the Pascal version which works directly on the screen memory.
+In contrast the comparison is fast.

 A stable sort is one that keeps the original sequence of elements with identical keys.
 If you for example first sort a set of names on last name and afterwards on first name, you will need a stable sort for the second operation.
 Otherwise the first sort order is destroyed.
 Bubblesort, Insertsort, Radixsort and Mergesort are stable methods.

 An in-place sort is one that works directly on the data supplied.
-All my examples are in-place except Radixsort and Heapsort.
-With Radixsort it is obvious because nothing happens until the set is suddenly sorted.
-Heapsort seems to work on the data set, but is uses extra memory in the background.
+All my examples are in-place except Heapsort, Mergesort and Radixsort.
+With Radixsort it is obvious because nothing happens until the set is sorted in three runs.
+Mergesort and Heapsort seem to work on the data set, but they use extra memory in the background.

-The TurboPascal version was first released in sep.
-1995.
+A TurboPascal version was first released in September 1995.